1909 New Zealand Māori rugby league tour of Australia: Aftermath

 The 1909 side was the first to wear a kiwi emblem on their uniforms.
 The New Zealand national side is now called the Kiwis.

 Squad

 Only 19 players were involved in the squad, with a maximum of 18 available for selection at any one time.
-Seventeen travelled with the main party, however Nirai Chareure broke his collarbone after the first match.
+Seventeen travelled with the main party, however Nirai Whareure broke his collarbone after the first match.
 Tohe Herangi joined the touring party after the first match and Hone Tuki arrived in time for the first 'test' match.

 Mākereti (Maggie) and Murai (Bella) Papakura and two Māori chiefs travelled with the side.
 NSW selector Denis Lutge was assigned to the team as an advisor.

 Match results

-Before the side left New Zealand they lost 14-21 to Auckland on 10 July 1909 at Victoria Park in front of 2-3,000 spectators.
+Before the side left New Zealand they lost 14–21 to Auckland on 10 July 1909 at Victoria Park in front of 2–3,000 spectators.